-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances

-Net change in fund balances - governmental funds \$ 100,398,615 The change in net position reported for governmental activities in the statement of activities is different because cause: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, capital depreciated over their useful lives.
-Transfers of capital assets to other funds decrease net position in the sta appear in the governmental funds because they are not current financial resources. assets are capitalized and tement of activities, but do not Capital outlay \$ 47,438,827 Proceeds from sale of capital assets (19,613) Contribution of capital assets from others 16,463 Transfers of capital assets to other funds (1,617,758) Loss on sales and disposals of capital assets 749,939 Depreciation and amortization expense (40,648,730) 5,919,128 Certain revenues (property taxes and special assessments) that are collected several months after the Count considered as available revenues in the governmental funds and are, instead, counted as deferred inflows o recorded as revenues in the statement of activities in the year for which they are levied. f resources.
-They are however, 473,320 Bond proceeds provide current financial resources to governmental funds by issuing debt which increases statement of net position.
-Repayment of debt is an expenditure in the governmental funds, but the repayme in the statement of net position.
-Accrued interest 411,582 Proceeds from leases and notes payable (105,719) Proceeds from subscription liabilities (2,250,823) Principal retirement of bonds, notes, lease obligations, and subscription liabilities 48,636,393 Amortization of bond premiums 4,615,893 Amortization of deferred amounts on refundings (484,097) 50,823,229 In the statement of activities, certain operating expenses for compensated absences (unpaid vacation and si other postemployment benefits (OPEB), and other long-term obligations are recorded as costs are incurred governmental funds, these obligations are recorded when they mature or when they are paid.
-Changes in the are reflected in expense as follows: during the year.
-In the Compensated absence expense (1,579,983) Pension expense 19,737,734 OPEB expense 3,694,251 21,852,002 Internal service funds are used by management to charge the costs of certain activities to individual funds. internal service funds is reported with governmental activities.
-The net revenue (expense) of 6,117,010 vernmental funds' equity In the statement of activities, distributions received from joint ventures are reported as decreases in the gov interest in the joint ventures.
-Also, the net revenue (expense) of joint ventures is reported with government al activities.
-2,323,310
+Net change in fund balances - governmental funds

+The change in net position reported for governmental activities in the statement of activities is different because:

+Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, capital assets are capitalized and depreciated over their useful lives.
+Transfers of capital assets to other funds decrease net position in the statement of activities, but do not appear in the governmental funds because they are not current financial resources.

+Capital outlay \$ 47,438,827 Proceeds from sale of capital assets (19,613) Contribution of capital assets from others 16,463 Transfers of capital assets to other funds (1,617,758) Loss on sales and disposals of capital assets 749,939 Depreciation and amortization expense (40,648,730) 5,919,128

+Certain revenues (property taxes and special assessments) that are collected several months after the County's fiscal year end are not considered as available revenues in the governmental funds and are, instead, counted as deferred inflows of resources.
+They are however, recorded as revenues in the statement of activities in the year for which they are levied.

+Bond proceeds provide current financial resources to governmental funds by issuing debt which increases long-term liabilities in the statement of net position.
+Repayment of debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.

+Accrued interest 411,582 Proceeds from leases and notes payable (105,719) Proceeds from subscription liabilities (2,250,823) Principal retirement of bonds, notes, lease obligations, and subscription liabilities 48,636,393 Amortization of bond premiums 4,615,893 Amortization of deferred amounts on refundings (484,097) 50,823,229 In the statement of activities, certain operating expenses for compensated absences (unpaid vacation and sick leave other postemployment benefits (OPEB), and other long-term obligations are recorded as costs are incurred during governmental funds, these obligations are recorded when they mature or when they are paid.
+Changes in these oblig are reflected in expense as follows: the year.
+In the Compensated absence expense (1,579,983) Pension expense 19,737,734 OPEB expense 3,694,251 21,852,002 Internal service funds are used by management to charge the costs of certain activities to individual funds.
+The net internal service funds is reported with governmental activities. revenue (expense) of 6,117,010 In the statement of activities, distributions received from joint ventures are reported as decreases in the government interest in the joint ventures.
+Also, the net revenue (expense) of joint ventures is reported with governmental activity 2,323,310 Change in net position - governmental activities \$ 187,906,614